CaptainDesAstres/Frames-Animated-By-Curve/README.md

 ### path

 In the bottom of the «Single track» part of the panel, you'll find a output field to choose the path where output animation will be saved.
 By default, it's the same directory than the blender file.
-Remember that no matter this settings, the script will always create a sub directory for the output animation, named with the Movie Clip name concatenate with '.CtF_output'.
+Remember that no matter this settings, the script will always create a sub directory for the output animation, named with the Movie Clip name concatenate with '.curve_to_frame_output'.
 You can find and change the Movie Clip name in the bottom of the Movie Clip Editor.
-If you name it "chatty.png", then the output directory will be named "chatty.png.CtF_output"
+If you name it "chatty.png", then the output directory will be named "chatty.png.curve_to_frame_output"

 You should know that the addon script take count of user preferences «Save Versions» settings to keep backup of old output.
-So, if you run script multiple time, old output will be moved to «chatty.png.CtF_output.backup1», then «chatty.png.CtF_output.backup2» and so on…
+So, if you run script multiple time, old output will be moved to «chatty.png.curve_to_frame_output.backup1», then «chatty.png.curve_to_frame_output.backup2» and so on…

 ### animation frame length